kylek29/python_nordvpn_server_filter/README.md

 # NordVPN Server API Filter (Python)
 GIT Hub: https://github.com/kylek29/python_nordvpn_server_filter/

 A w.i.p. filter for the NordVPN API server list.
 Allows you to filter based on country and select feature sets.
 Not modulized at the moment.
+Code is somewhat fragmented as it was built over a large length of time so it could use a complete refresh.

 Further credit to various online help repositories and other examples for the NordVPN API endpoint.